msimecek/Azure-Gaming-Workshop/3-Data/Data.md

 # Azure Gaming Workshop - Data

-...
+Persisting data is fundamental part of every software application, games included.
+Your game doesn't necessarily have to provide multiplayer mode - you can give players the possibility to migrate between devices and have their game state always in sync, or distribute new content.

 ## Introduction

-There are plenty of ways you can work with data in Azure - SQL Database, Storage Tables, HDInsight etc. In this part we will focus on two of them and simulate two ways of persisting game data in the cloud:
+There are plenty of ways you can work with data in Azure - SQL Database, Storage Tables, HDInsight, CDN etc. In this part we will focus on two of them and simulate two ways of persisting game data in the cloud:

 * saving binary blobs to Azure Storage,
 * saving JSON data to Azure DocumentDB.